-Record of Updates
+Record of updates

 Date Title/Version Summary of changes November 2010 Guidelines for the Budget Impact Analysis of Health Technologies in Ireland First national budget impact analysis guidelines January 2014 Guidelines for the Budget Impact Analysis of Health Technologies in Ireland 1.1 Minor revisions and reorganisation of text.
-Updated VAT rate and pay-related costs calculation.
-July 2014 Guidelines for the Budget Impact Analysis of Health Technologies in Ireland 1.2 Minor revisions to Appendix 4
+Updated value added tax (VAT) rate and pay-related costs calculation.
+January 2018 Guidelines for the Budget Impact Analysis of Health Technologies in Ireland 1.2 Minor revisions and reorganisation of text.
+Additional description of acceptable comparators (Section 2.3).
+Recommendation to report conflicts of interest (Section 2.10).
+October 2024 Draft National Guidelines for the Budget Impact Analysis of Health Technologies in Ireland 2.0 Major revisions to costing of pensions.
+Minor revisions throughout guidelines providing further clarifications, correction of the discount rate, and removal of out-of-date text and references.
+Updated Appendices 1-4, HTA glossary, and list of abbreviations.
+Addition of a plain language summary and a section describing how these guidelines were updated.

-Guidelines for the Budget Impact Analysis of Health Technologies in Ireland Issued: February 2014
+Draft National Guidelines for the Budget Impact Analysis of Health Technologies in Ireland

+Issued: October 2024